MikeIvisonGIS/unzip_files/README.md

-# unzip_files
+# unzip_files README

+By: Michael Ivison

-A script designed to unzip any .zip files within a folder of the user's choice.
+Purpose of Program: Python script that that unzips any .zip files with a folder of the user's choice.
 For my purpose, this was written to unzip GIS data after downloading multiple data files for use in a project.

+Input Parameters:

+Folder/File location

+Output Parameters:

+Resulting Unzipped file.
+The script automates the output location.
+The user does not have to choose.